 I am professionally qualified and registered as a psychotherapist with the UKCP (United Kingdom Council for Psychotherapy) and the BACP (British Association for Counselling and Psychotherapy).

-Appointments are available throughout the week (including evenings), and also on Saturday morning.
+Appointments are available throughout the week and on Saturday morning.
 For my availability, please get in touch

 Before deciding to train as a psychotherapist I was an academic psychologist then worked for a large corporation and subsequently managed a training company.